Success Stories

 Credit Guarantee Scheme Is Allowed for CMSMEs

-Bangladesh Bank has introduced a Credit Guarantee Scheme (CGS) aimed at easing financing support for the cottage, micro and small (CMS) enterprises through a SMESPD Circular no. 3 issued on 27 July 2020.
-Initially, this scheme facilities will be applicable for Stimulus Packages of BDT 20000 crore as collateral-free working capital loans to support the CMSME sector.
-BUILD raised this issue of introducing a credit guarantee scheme for the CMSMEs in several platforms and also in a virtual dialogue named ‘Access to Stimulus Package for COVID-19 Affected CMSMEs in Bangladesh’ held on 20 May 2020.
+Bangladesh Bank has introduced a Credit Guarantee Scheme (CGS) to ease financing support for the cottage, micro and small (CMS) enterprises through SMESPD Circular no. 3 issued on 27 July 2020.
+Initially, this scheme will be applicable to Stimulus Packages of BDT 20000 crore as collateral-free working capital loans to support the CMSME sector.
+BUILD raised the issue of introducing a credit guarantee scheme for the CMSMEs on several platforms and also in a virtual dialogue named ‘Access to Stimulus Package for COVID-19 Affected CMSMEs in Bangladesh’, which was held on 20 May 2020.
 The CGS will help expedite the implementation of the government-announced BDT 20000 crore working capital loans for the CMSME.
-CGS will be used in replacement of collateral issues that CMS is facing for quite a long time.
-This initiative will ensure more competitiveness of the CMS enterprises in terms of access to finance, and as a result, these COVID-19 affected enterprises will become more vibrant.
+CGS will be used in the replacement of collateral issues that CMS has been facing for quite a long time.
+This initiative will ensure more competitiveness of the CMS enterprises in terms of access to finance, and as a result, these COVID-19-affected enterprises will become more vibrant.

 Working Capital Limit for CMSMEs Under the Stimulus Package Increased

-At the 8th Meeting of the Financial Sector Development Working Committee (FSDWC) of BUILD held on 18 August 2020, via Zoom Web Platform co-chaired by Ahmed Jamal, Deputy Governor, Bangladesh Bank and Shams Mahmud, President, Dhaka Chamber of Commerce and Industry (DCCI), BUILD proposed for subsidised loans for CMSMEs to cover at least 50% of the working capital instead of the present level of 30% for affected CMSMEs.
-On 31 August 2020, Bangladesh Bank issued a SMESPD circular letter no 07, where the increased ceiling of working capital loan up to 50% from the existing 30% has been approved for manufacturing and service industries.
-Furthermore, on 28 September 2020, Bangladesh Bank issued SMESPD circular letter no. 10, where Bangladesh Bank allowed 50% subsidy on approved working capital loan for individual commercial banks which was earlier on actual disbursed working capital loan for CMSME.
+At the 8th Meeting of the Financial Sector Development Working Committee (FSDWC) of BUILD held on 18 August 2020 via Zoom Web Platform co-chaired by Ahmed Jamal, Deputy Governor, Bangladesh Bank and Shams Mahmud, President, Dhaka Chamber of Commerce and Industry (DCCI), BUILD proposed for subsidised loans for CMSMEs to cover at least 50% of the working capital instead of the present level of 30% for affected CMSMEs.
+On 31 August 2020, Bangladesh Bank issued an SMESPD circular letter no 07, where the increased ceiling of working capital loan up to 50% from the existing 30% has been approved for manufacturing and service industries.
+Furthermore, on 28 September 2020, Bangladesh Bank issued SMESPD circular letter no. 10, where Bangladesh Bank allowed a 50% subsidy on approved working capital loans for individual commercial banks, which was earlier on the actual disbursed working capital loan for CMSME.

 Individual ETP Allowed for Private Sector